realspal/finclubju/README.md

 # finclubju.com (Backup Repository)

-This is the backup repository for the official website of Jadavpur University Finance Club (FinClub JU).
+This is the backup repository for the official website of FinClub JU.

 Original Repository Link : https://github.com/finclubju/finclubju.github.io